Sidmouth Croquet Club

 5. SUBSCRIPTIONS

-5.2 Members who have not paid their subscription by 31st May shall forfeit their membership, unless unforeseen circumstances are agreed by the Hon.
-Treasurer.
+5.2 Members who have not paid their subscription by 31st May of the relevant subscription year shall forfeit their membership, unless unforeseen circumstances are agreed by the membership secretary of the section of which they are a Member.

 5.3 Subscriptions shall be determined from time to time by the GMC.
 All subscriptions shall be paid to the section Treasurer or Membership Secretary, acting on behalf of the Hon Treasurer.

-5.5 A member joining the Club on any date subsequent to the commencement of the current membership year may pay a reduced subscription, the amount of which shall be determined by Hon.
-Treasurer.
+5.4 A member joining the Club on any date subsequent to the commencement of the current membership year may pay a reduced subscription, the amount of which shall be determined by the membership secretary of the section of which they are a Member.

-5.7 A member absent from the United Kingdom during the whole of the membership year may retain their membership upon payment of a subscription, the amount of which shall be determined by the Hon.
-Treasurer.
+5.6 A member absent from the United Kingdom during the whole of the membership year may retain their membership upon payment of a subscription, the amount of which shall be determined by the Honorary Treasurer.

 6. MANAGEMENT